 You can contact our admin team anytime to request a copy, or removal of your personal data by writing to firstname.lastname@example.org.
 The head admin team member on duty acts as the “data protection officer” for all data collected by our clinics.

-Your data, including your x-rays are stored on our own servers in-house with full disk encryption and 24hr monitoring.
+Your data, including your x-rays, are stored on our own servers in-house with full disk encryption and 24hr monitoring.

 Our Promises to You and Our Legal Obligations

 This part describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by EU and Slovak local law.
-It also describes your rights to access and control your protected health information.
+It also describes your rights to access and control of your protected health information.
 Protected health information is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.

 Here in Slovakia, we are required by law to: